Ferreter/Scrapper/README.md

 - You can customize the program to add more product details or database integration as needed.

 - Ensure that you have the necessary dependencies and configurations for connecting to the database if you plan to use the database functionality.

+- ## Why I Made This App

+I created this app with the intention of helping anyone working on their college project or research that requires a sizable dataset.
+When I was in my final year, I realized the importance of having access to a diverse and extensive dataset for my project.
+Unfortunately, I faced challenges in obtaining such data.
+This program is designed to automate the process of data collection from the Farfetch website, making it easier for students and researchers to gather product information for their projects.
+By providing a tool to collect product data, I hope to make the process more efficient and accessible to others in a similar situation.